szeitlin/szeitlin-blog/content/posts/engineering/recursion-excursion.md

+---
+title: "Recursion excursion"
+draft: false
+author: Samantha G. Zeitlin
+---

-Last week I did a technical interview for which I was underprepared.
+More than once, and probably not for the last time, I have done a technical interview for which I was underprepared.
 I feel like no matter how much I try to prepare, I am always underprepared for technical interviews.

-In this case, I was underprepared for a few reasons, including:
+I'm going to tell you about a time I was underprepared for a few reasons, including:

-a) It was the first interview where I've been asked to write more than a couple lines of recursive code
+a) It was the first interview where I was asked to write more than a couple lines of recursive code

 b) in front of 3 people

 c) For some reason, for this position, it didn't occur to me that I was meeting with the software team and doing a technical interview of that sort at all.
 As I discovered after arriving onsite, my understanding of the role was murky: I thought I was being recruited for a different subset of my skills.
 Also, as has happened to me repeatedly and will probably happen again, although I specifically asked about the structure of the interview, critical pieces of information were not communicated to me.

 Nevertheless, I tried.